nexcess/limit-orders/readme.txt

 For a complete list of changes, please [see the plugin's changelog on GitHub](https://github.com/nexcess/limit-orders/blob/master/CHANGELOG.md).

+= 1.1.2 (2020-04-17) =
+* Override WordPress' default "LIMIT" on queries, which was preventing stores with limits > 10 from stopping orders

 = 1.1.1 (2020-04-16) =
 * Prevent errors from occurring in WP Admin due to the customer-facing notice